 As a college planning specialist and Certified Financial Planner®, I’ve taught hundreds of families how to use these strategies over the years.
 As many of them have been thrilled to discover, these tips can make a big difference in how much you pay for college and allow you to make your child’s college dreams come true.

-With those goals in mind, let’s take a look at my 5 Strategies to Lower Your College Costs and how they work.
+With those goals in mind, let’s take a look at my 5 Strategies to Lower Your College Costs and

 1. Get a feel for your local state colleges.